-- Credit risk is managed by the Credit Department and the Country Credit Committee, with delegated authorities based on a sliding scale with additional oversight by the Credit Risk Management department within Group Risk Management (H.O.) - The decision making process and the structure of the various Credit Committees at both AB-UAE and H.O. levels is governed by the Credit Policy Manual which is produced and maintained by Head Office and reviewed frequently. - For some industries, industry studies, target markets and Risk Asset Acceptance Criteria (RAAC) are used to enhance financial analysis and improve credit risk management. - The Consumer Banking portfolio of each product and sub product is being reviewed, analysed and monitored on a monthly basis showing delinquency trends, vintage analysis and provisions using a proactive approach as an early detection technique for remedial. - In addition to policy review and alignment in accordance with economic & political changes.
-A deviation assessment is an essential part of portfolio management through a monthly breakdown analysis of high deviation (type and the performance) under the deviation max ceiling per product, with the possibility of charging an additional pricing for some deviation cases covering the additional risk factors associated with the portfolio. - As mentioned earlier and in line with recent regulatory initiatives in relation to Environmental Risks, Arab Bank has developed an Environmental Risk Policy at Group Level.
-The policy defines Arab Bank's approach to Environmental Risk and provides general guidelines on its management.
+- Credit risk is managed by the Credit Department and the Country Credit Committee, with delegated authorities based on a sliding scale with additional oversight by the Credit Risk Management department within Group Risk Management (H.O.) - The decision making process and the structure of the various Credit Committees at both AB-UAE and H.O. levels is governed by the Credit Policy Manual which is produced and maintained by Head Office and reviewed frequently. - For some industries, industry studies, target markets and Risk Asset Acceptance Criteria (RAAC) are used to enhance financial analysis and improve credit risk management. - The Consumer Banking portfolio of each product and sub product is being reviewed, analyzed and monitored on a monthly basis showing delinquency trends, vintage analysis and provisions using a proactive approach as an early detection technique for remedial. - In addition to policy review and alignment in accordance with economic & political changes, a deviation assessment is an essential part of portfolio management through a monthly breakdown analysis of high deviation (type and the performance) under the deviation max ceiling per product, with the possibility of charging an additional pricing for some deviation cases covering the additional risk factors associated with the portfolio. - As mentioned earlier within the Risk Appetite Statement and in line with recent regulatory initiatives in relation to Environmental Risks, Arab Bank has developed an Environmental and Social Risk Policy at Group Level.
+The policy defines Arab Bank's approach to Environmental and Social Risk and provides general guidelines on its management.
 It proposes the risk appetite, specifies industries to be avoided, and due diligence requirement for existing and new client exposure.
 It also defines the approach for stress testing, monitoring and reporting. - The policy introduces a materiality categorization for potential Environmental Risks (Categories A, B and C as illustrated in the policy document) and impacts that are based on the IFC's environmental and social categorization.
-Moreover it is highlighted that Arab Bank will not engage in financing activities or relationships that fall within category (A) above i.e. where there is evidence of significant damage to the environment.
+Moreover, it is highlighted that Arab Bank will not engage in financing activities or relationships that fall within category (A) above i.e. where there is evidence of significant damage to the environment.
 Examples: clearing of primary forests, illegal logging, construction or expansion of coal fired power plants.
-Credit Risk Mitigation
+The policy is being followed by a number of process requirements intended to integrate the environmental risk assessment in the credit culture moving forward.